 Field School life & language

-For every seven course days there are two days off.
+For every seven course days there are

 The course is taught in English and Spanish.

 CertificatesAt the end of the Field Program, students will receive a certificate of participation stating the hours and activities of the course.